tylerjames/CanopyCodeChallenge/movieTheatre.md

 > Tickets that are sold to customers

 1. There are no assigned seats.
 If a customer wants 2 tickets the system will not figure out if there are 2 adjacent seats available.
 Selling a ticket will simply decrement the number of available seats.

+## Constraints

+1. Two `Movies` cannot be scheduled in the same timeslot in the same `Theatre`
+2. You cannot issue more tickets than there are seats in a `Theatre`
+3. You cannot revoke more tickets than have actually been sold.
+4. You should not be able to reduce the number of seats in a Theatre after tickets have been sold.

+## Notes

+-   need a TheatreSchedule that connects Theatres to showings
+-   booking needs to be based on availability

+## Making a booking

+-   request a ticket based on theatre, movie, and timeslot
+-   Causes for failure: - timeslot, movie, or theatre don't exist - theatre is full - movie is not showing a specified timeslot and theatre